Unit 2 | Critiquing and Designing Digital Learning Resources

 Assignment 3 – Draft Digital Learning Resource and Design Note (Individual)

-The purpose of this assignment is to create a draft of the digital learning resource you proposed to create in Assignment 1.
-Based on feedback from your faculty member for Assignment 1, you will refine your idea (Ideation) and create a prototype of your design based on your reflection of your problem of practice, your exploration of learning theory that informs design, and what you have continued to learn from the potential users of your resource.
+The purpose of this assignment is to create a prototype (a preliminary version) of the digital learning resource you proposed to create in Assignment 1.
+Based on feedback from your faculty member for Assignment 1, you will refine your idea (Ideation) and create a version 1 of your design based on your reflection of your problem of practice, your exploration of learning theory that informs design, and what you have continued to learn from the potential users of your resource.
 You will add information about your Empathy, Ideate, and Prototype design phases to your original Design Note.
 This assignment helps determine your achievement of course Learning Outcome B – design and create a digital learning resource.
 Link to Assignment 3.